Signs Of Poor Indoor Air Quality

 Why It Matters More Than You Think

 The average adult takes about 20,000 breaths a day.
-Even so, kids breathe even faster relative to their body weight.
+Kids breathe even faster relative to their body weight.
 Every one of those breaths pulls whatever's in your air straight into your bloodstream.

 Short-term effects you might be dismissing

 That afternoon headache?
-But the scratchy throat you blame on allergies?
-Now, the brain fog that hits around 3 PM?
+The brain fog that hits around 3 PM?
+The scratchy throat you blame on allergies?
 Could be your air.

 People treat these as normal.
 They're not.